otrv4/otrv4/otrv4.md

 of concatenated 64-byte values) into the "Old MAC keys to be revealed" section of the next Data Message you send.

-A receiver can reveal a MAC key in the following case:

-- the receiver has received a message and has verified the message's authenticity
-- the receiver has discarded associated message keys (TODO: is this an AND or an OR condition?)
+A receiver can reveal a MAC key in the cases where the receiver has received a message and has verified the message's authenticity or the receiver has discarded associated message keys.

 ### Fragmentation